 Jumbo Box Braids with Triangle Parts

 Parting doesn’t have to be the standard boxes!
-If my client is wanting to rock some large box braids, I always recommend a triangle parting to dress it up!
+If my client wants to rock some large box braids, I always recommend a triangle parting to dress them up!

 ALSO READ: How to Install Crochet Braids By Yourself At Home In 4 Hours